Why Language and Literature?

 - In Spring 2007, ACU English professor Steve Weathers won the Texas Collee English Association award for his creative non-fiction piece, "Andrea."

-The Department of Language and Literature at ACU claims 150 undergraduates majoring in English or English with Teacher Certification, in addition to 20 graduate students of English.
+The Department of Language and Literature at ACU claims 75 undergraduates majoring in English, Spanish, English with Teacher Certification, or Spanish with Teacher Certification, in addition to 20 graduate students of English.
 Advanced courses and graduate courses are taught by a dozen faculty members.
 95 percent of ACU English majors who apply to graduate schools gain acceptance.

-The department serves the university by providing over 900 students with core curriculum courses in composition, world literature and British literature, and Business and Professional Writing.
-It also organizes the campus literary magazine The Shinnery Review (successor to The Pickwicker, published at ACU since the 1930s).
+The department serves the university by providing over 900 students with core curriculum courses in composition, world literature, American literature, British literature, and Business and Professional Writing.
+It also organizes the campus literary magazine The Shinnery Review.
 Submission to and editing of this magazine are open to all students.